-A threshold issue before the Court was whether the plaintiffs had standing to sue for declaratory judgment.
+A threshold issue before the court was whether the plaintiffs had standing to sue for declaratory judgment.
 The American Civil Liberties Union, which had organized and brought the case to district court, had listed a plethora of researchers and medical organizations as plaintiffs and it was unclear at oral argument whether any plaintiff had suffered a sufficient legal injury such that the court had power to hear the case.
-In the opinion, the Court found standing for only a single physician who had stated an intent to imminently begin testing for breast cancer mutations using the Myriad approach.
-Counsel submitted a letter to the Court, dated just two days before the opinion issued, informing the Court that this physician will be soon leaving the employment of the research institution where he was to have conducted the testing, and accepted employment at an organization that does not and is not equipped to conduct genetic testing.
-It will be interesting to see whether the Court vacates or reconsiders its decision on standing in light of this development.
+In the opinion, the court found standing for only a single physician who had stated an intent to imminently begin testing for breast cancer mutations using the Myriad approach.

+Counsel submitted a letter to the court, dated just two days before the opinion issued, informing the court that this physician will be soon leaving the employment of the research institution where he was to have conducted the testing, and accepted employment at an organization that does not and is not equipped to conduct genetic testing.
+It will be interesting to see whether the court vacates or reconsiders its decision on standing in light of this development.

 On the merits, the panel agreed that claims to cDNAs are patent-eligible, allowing most stakeholders in the biotech space to breathe more easily.
 But the differences in their reasoning and the distinctions between different types of isolated DNA suggest we haven't seen the last of this case or the issues it raises.
-Indeed, the thoroughly-developed reasoning in each of three opinions may suggest the Court anticipates the case will be reheard en banc and may possibly make its way to the Supreme Court.
+Indeed, the thoroughly developed reasoning in each of three opinions may suggest the court anticipates the case will be reheard en banc and possibly by the U.S. Supreme Court too.